LuskGPM/Menu_de_tarefas-Task_menu/README.md

 ## Features

 - Add new tasks to the pending list.
-- Remove tasks from the pending list by name or number.
+- Remove tasks from the pending list by number.
 - List all pending tasks.
 - Mark tasks as completed (move from the pending list to the completed list).
 - View all completed tasks.